 The two plaintiffs state that they were charged the “Safe Rides Fee” on multiple occasions in 2014.
 Since, in their account, Uber’s background check procedures fall short of any sort of industry standard for transportation providers, the plaintiffs claim that the “Safe Rides Fee” is fraudulent.
 They allege a class consisting of “tens of thousands of riders” who paid “hundreds of thousands of Safe Rides Fees.”
 Id. at 12.
 They are asserting two causes of action against Uber under state law: untrue or misleading statements, Cal.
 Bus. & Prof. Code § 17500 et seq.; and unfair competition and unlawful business practices, Cal.
 Bus. & Prof. Code § 17200 et seq.

 If you or your business is involved in a consumer complaint, contract dispute, or other legal matter, you should seek the assistance of a knowledgeable and experienced business and commercial lawyer.
 James G. Schwartz has represented individuals and businesses in the Bay Area since 1976, and can advise you of your legal rights and help you prepare the best possible case.
-To schedule a free and confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.